USA falters as Bale grabs point for Wales - Recap, analysis, reaction

 [ LIVE: World Cup 2022 schedule, how to watch, scores, hub ]

 Wales improved drastically in the second half as Kieffer Moore gave them a focal point up top and he somehow headed wide from close range moments after Matt Turner had denied Ben Davies.
-Walker Zimmerman then made a terrible challenge on Bale and the Welsh captain picked himself up to hammer home the penalty.
+Walker Zimmerman then made a terrible challenge on Bale and the Welsh captain picked himself up to hammer home the penalty kick to grab a point.

 The USMNT face England on Friday in their next group game, while Wales face Iran on the same day.